-Subdivision (b) is drawn from former Section 5127.
+Subdivision (c) is drawn from former Section 5127.
 The validity and effect of a disposition between spouses is governed by law other than this article.
 The limitations in this article may also be subject to a marital property agreement.

 § 5125.220.
-Person in whose name title stands must join
+Person in whose name personal property title stands must join

-5125.220. (a) Except as provided in subdivision (b), each spouse in whose name record title or other documentary evidence of title to community property is held must join in a disposition of the property.
+5125.220. (a) Except as provided in subdivision (b), each spouse in whose name record title to community personal property is held must join in a disposition of the property.

-(b) If record title or other documentary evidence of title to community property is held in the names of both spouses in the alternative, either spouse may make a disposition of the property without the joinder of the other spouse.
+(b) If record title to community personal property is held in the names of both spouses in the alternative, either spouse may make a disposition of the property without the joinder of the other spouse.